Living in Love & Faith

 In November 2020 the Church of England published a landmark set of resources drawing together the Bible, theology, science and history with powerful real-life stories as it embarked on a new process of discernment and decision-making on questions of identity, sexuality, relationships and marriage.

-Andrew's Testimony, Leominster Priory
+Andrew's Testimony Leominster

 Where do I get the resources?